 Why it Matters

 Regulating children’s lemonade stands may seem trivial, but “red tape in America is no laughing matter.”
-As Milton and Rose Friedman warned, “regulators usually end up serving the interests of the regulated rather than those of the public” (New York Review of Books).
+As Milton and Rose Friedman warned, “regulators usually end up serving the interests of the regulated rather than those of the public.”

 Generally, the purpose of regulations is to keep individuals and/or the environment safe.
 Yet regulations impact people’s ability to create innovative products or services to serve their communities and employ people.
 In recent years, we have even seen debates over the “sharing economy” and whether or how to regulate services such as Uber and Airbnb.

 Innovative ventures face many challenges, such as adjusting to rapid growth, finding talent, and competing in a fast-paced and diverse economy.
-When you pile on burdensome regulations that are broadly applied, the chance for success dwindles; according to calculations for U.S. Census Bureau’s Business Dynamics Statistics, only half of startups remain in operation after five years (Kauffman Foundation).
+When you pile on burdensome regulations that are broadly applied, the chance for success dwindles; according to the Small Business Association, only about half of startups remain in operation after five years.

 Putting it in Context

-“The purpose of much federal regulation is to provide protection, either to individuals, or to the environment” (American Society for Public Administration).
+“The purpose of much federal regulation is to provide protection, either to individuals, or to the environment.”
 When a new standard is set – from smog emissions to how banks interact – it equates to more regulations.
 “Rulemaking” is the procedural process that executive branch agencies use to formally issue new regulations at a federal, state or local level.
 It can take anywhere from several months to several years.

 For federal regulations, the rulemaking process includes: